Melvin D. and Valorie G. Booth School of Business

 - Be enrolled in their final trimester

-- Achieved a minimum cumulative GPA of 3.0
+- Have achieved a minimum cumulative GPA of 3.0

-- Applied for graduation (no later than the end of the 2nd week of their final term)
+- Have applied for graduation (no later than the end of the 2nd week of their final term)

 The ETS MBA-MFT is available on campus in Maryville and remotely.